Engineers Are Becoming Agent Managers

 The model I'm experimenting with: pair AI-assisted engineers directly with senior "architects" whose primary job is design and review, not implementation.
 The architect defines the system boundaries, writes the interfaces, makes the integration decisions.
 The engineers (with AI agents) implement against those interfaces.

-The architect reviews at the design level, not the line-by-line level.
+The architect reviews at the design level.
 "Does this implementation match the contract?" rather than "you forgot to handle the null case on line 47."
 The AI catches the null case.
 The architect catches the wrong abstraction.

 The Mid-Level Evolution